General Terms and Conditions of Contract

 2.5.
 Assembly and disassembly in outdoor areas, in particular the gluing of the contractually agreed locations, may - depending on the advertising carrier and advertising material - only take place at certain times and weather conditions (e.g. only at night and from a certain outside temperature and under dry and windless conditions).
 If assembly or disassembly is not possible on the agreed date due to weather conditions, Media will carry out assembly or disassembly on the next possible date.
 A correspondingly delayed assembly shall not be considered as an Airport Related Service Interference nor as a service interference for which Media is responsible.
 Clause 2.9 shall not apply.
 The Contract Partner's payment obligation for the booking period remains unaffected.

 2.6.
-Except in cases as defined in 2.4 above, should Media be responsible for a service interference (non-execution, interruption, premature termination, delay, poor performance or other disturbance of the Media Services), Media shall, at its own discretion, (a) display the advertising on a different but equivalent advertising carrier (“Equivalent Advertisement”), (b) extend the time period for the advertising (“Extension of Advertisement”) or (c) reduce the Contract Partner’s payment obligations.
+Except in cases as defined in clause 2.4, should Media be responsible for a service interference (non-execution, interruption, premature termination, delay, poor performance or other disturbance of the Media Services), Media shall, at its own discretion, (i) display the advertising on a different but equivalent advertising carrier (“Equivalent Advertisement”), (ii) extend the time period for the advertising (“Extension of Advertisement”) or (iii) reduce the Contract Partner’s payment obligations.
 Each of the abovementioned measures shall be carried out on a pro rata basis with regard to the affected time period (“Disruption”) in relation to the time period per advertising carrier.

 2.7.
-Where the parties have, based on the Offer, agreed on a specific advertising purpose (i.e. a fixed starting date of a time period or an inextricable linkage between the advertisement and an event as specified in the Offer, i.e. certain holidays or a sports event) and would such purpose not be fulfilled due to an Airport Related Service Interference or a service interference Media is responsible for, Media will, in derogation from the provisions in 2.4 and 2.6 above, reduce the Contract Partner’s payment obligations in accordance with 2.6 (c), provided that the Contract Partner is not interested in Equivalent Advertisement or Extension of Advertisement.
+Where the parties have, based on the Offer, agreed on a specific advertising purpose (i.e. a fixed starting date of a time period or an inextricable linkage between the advertisement and an event as specified in the Offer, i.e. certain holidays or a sports event) and would such purpose not be fulfilled due to an Airport Related Service Interference or a service interference Media is responsible for, Media will, in derogation from the provisions in clauses 2.4 and 2.6, reduce the Contract Partner’s payment obligations in accordance with clause 2.6 (iii), provided that the Contract Partner is not interested in Equivalent Advertisement or Extension of Advertisement.
 Any further claims of the Contract Partner remain unaffected.

 2.10.
 Media is entitled to make use of qualified third parties (subcontractors) for the fulfilment of a part or the entirety of its contractual obligations.